 The International Financial Services Centres Authority (IFSCA) was established by the Government of India to develop and regulate international financial services centres in the country.
 Gift City is India’s first IFSC being developed.
 In this article, you can read more about the IFSCA, its mandate, responsibilities and functions.
-This is an important topic for the UPSC exam covering both polity and economy sections.
+This is an important topic for the UPSC 2023 covering both polity and economy sections.

 What is the International Financial Services Centres Authority (IFSCA)?